Miconazole

 FAQs

-Miconazole is used to treat fungal or yeast infections of the skin such as athlete’s foot (affects toes), jock itch (affects the groin area), candidiasis (affects mouth, throat, gut, and vagina), and ringworm (affects skin or the scalp)ÂÂÂÂÂÂÂÂ.
+Miconazole is used to treat fungal or yeast infections of the skin, such as athlete's foot (affects toes), jock itch (affects the groin area), candidiasis (affects the mouth, throat, gut, and vagina), and ringworm (affects the skin or the scalp).

-Miconazole contains miconazole belonging to the imidazole class of antifungal medicines.
+Miconazole contains miconazole, belonging to the imidazole class of antifungal medicines.
 It prevents the growth of fungi that cause infection.

 Yes, Miconazole can also be used to treat fungal infections affecting nails.
 However, do not use this medicine without a doctor's advice.

-Yes, Miconazole may cause itching or burning sensation at the site of the application.
-Do not scratch the skin as the itching usually temporary and subsides within a few minutes after the application of medicine over the affected area.
+Yes, Miconazole may cause an itching or burning sensation at the site of the application.
+Do not scratch the skin as the itching is usually temporary and subsides within a few minutes after the application of medicine over the affected area.

 Yes, Miconazole treats fungal skin infections like ringworm (red, scaly rash on skin), jock itch (groin or buttocks), and athlete's foot (feet and toes).
 Use as directed and finish the full course of treatment.